-Once authorized select the repository that contains your Eleventy site and proceed to the next step:
+Once authorized select the repository that contains your Eleventy site:

 Enter the following build settings and you’re ready to deploy:

 If the deployment was successful you’ll be provided with a URL for the newly created site.
 This URL can be changed to something more readable like heymichael.netlify.app/ or a custom domain: